 The FTC invokes two bases for the Rule - Sections 5 and 6(g) of FTC Act.
-See 89 Fed.
+Opening Br.
+5-6; see 89 Fed.
 Reg. at 38,346.
 Neither provides the FTC statutory authority to promulgate substantive unfair-competition rules like the Rule.
-Any doubts on that score should be resolved against the FTC under the major-questions doctrine, particularly since the Rule has retroactive effect.
-Because the FTC does not have the authority to promulgate the Rule, it is contrary to law under the APA.
+And as the district court in this case recognized, any doubts on that score should be resolved against the FTC under the major-questions doctrine, see Props. of the Villages, 2024 WL 3870380, at 6-10 - particularly since the Rule has retroactive effect.
+Because the FTC does not have the authority to promulgate the Rule, it is contrary to law under the Administrative Procedure Act.
 See 5 U.S.C. § 706(2)(C).